Update: As of Fall 2011, the School of Engineering now requires that students either own or lease a laptop computer. Please see this page for details.

 As a CEMS student, you must master computing technologies and use them throughout the curriculum.
 All CEMS students should have ready access to a computer (see below).

-The three labs consist of high-powered PCs that dual boot to both Windows and Linux, and are loaded with the latest software packages such as MS Office, AutoCad and various other packages specified by the professors.
+The labs consist of high-powered PCs that dual boot to both Windows and Linux, and are loaded with the latest software packages such as MS Office, AutoCad and various other packages specified by the professors.

 There are many national and local computer vendors who can provide a hardware and software package to meet your needs.
 In addition, students may purchase a computer at the University's Microcomputer Services Depot at discounted prices.
 The Depot has packages available for purchase and can answer questions regarding technology or pricing.